The Regularity of Envelopes

 where $\exph : TX \rightarrow X$, $T_zX \ni \zeta \rightarrow {\exph}_z(\zeta)$ is the formal holomorphic part of the Taylor expansion of the exponential map of the Chern connection on $TX$ associated with the metric $\omega$ and $\chi : \mathbb{R}\rightarrow \mathbb{R }^+ $ is a smooth cut-off function such that $\chi > 0 $ for $t < 1,$ $\chi(t) = 0$ for $t \geq 1$ and $\int_{\mathbb{C}^n} \chi(|\zeta|^2) d \lambda(\zeta) = 1.$

 We simply denote by $\Psi$ the function $\Psi(P(0)).$ Observe that $\Psi \leq 0.$

 By \cite{Dem94} there exists $K > 0 $ large enough such that for $w \in \mathbb{C} \setminus \{0 \}$ we have

-as $s$ goes to $- \infty$ where $\nu_z(P(0))$ is the Lelong number of $P(0)$ at the point $z.$ Moreover, the function $\lambda$ is continuous, non negative and increasing with respect to $|w|$ (see \cite[page 15]{Dem94}.
+as $w$ goes to $0$ where $\nu_z(P(0))$ is the Lelong number of $P(0)$ at the point $z.$ Moreover, the function $\lambda$ is continuous, non-negative and increasing with respect to $|w|$ (see \cite[page 15]{Dem94}.
 In particular the function is increasing with respect to $s.$